antaldaniel/old_music_dataobservatory_eu/content/authors/marie_zhorova/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- data curators
+- service development team
 ---

-Marie is a Prague based project manager passionate about independent music, sustainability and artistic expression.
-With her background in anthropology and law studies, she uses professional engagement to understand cultural commonalities, to empower artists and to deliver human-centred authentic stories.
-For the Digital Music Observatory's [Listen Local Project](https://music.dataobservatory.eu/project/listen-local/), she helps us curating data to create locally relevant, trustworthy, ethical recommendation engines in music streaming.
+Marie is our Prague-based project manager.
+She is passionate about independent music, sustainability and artistic expression.
+She is currently working on our development project, [Listen Local Project](https://music.dataobservatory.eu/project/listen-local/), and on various open collaborations with music stakeholders.
+She also helps us curating data to create locally relevant, trustworthy, ethical recommendation engines in music streaming.